American Foreign Policy – GOVT 425

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will create a thread in response to the provided prompt for each forum.
-Each thread must be 400–500 words and demonstrate course-related knowledge with at least 3 citations per post.
+Discussions are collaborative learning experiences.
+Therefore, the student will create a thread in response to the provided prompt.
+Each thread must be 400–500 words and demonstrate course-related knowledge with at least 3 citations per post, including the integration of required module reading material in each post.
 In addition to the thread, the student will reply to the threads of at least 2 classmates.
 Each reply must be 200–250 words.
-Current Turabian format must be used.
-All threads will also be submitted through a SafeAssign link in Blackboard.
+Current APA format must be used.

-For each essay, the student will write a 3–5-page research-based paper in current Turabian format that focuses on topics that are relevant to the course content.
+For each essay, the student will write a 3–5-page research-based paper in current APA format that focuses on topics that are relevant to the course content.
 Each essay must include 5–7 citations in addition to the course textbook and the Bible.
-Each essay will be submitted through a SafeAssign link in Blackboard.

 The student will write 2 essays on separate topics, submitted as 1 assignment.
-For each essay, the student will write a 2–3-page research-based paper in current Turabian format.
+For each essay, the student will write a 2–3-page research-based paper in current APA format.
 Each essay must include 5–7 references in addition to the course textbook and the Bible.
-This assignment will be submitted through a SafeAssign link in Blackboard.

-The student will write a 5–7-page paper in current Turabian format that focuses on a topic related to current events in American foreign policy.
+The student will write a 5–7-page paper in current APA format that focuses on a topic related to current events in American foreign policy.
 The topic must be pre-approved by the instructor via email.
 The paper must include 7–10 references in addition to the course textbook and the Bible.
-This assignment will be submitted through a SafeAssign link in Blackboard.